-- First Year Seminar (NRSNG 107G is suggested; waived for transfer students with more than 30 credits)
+- First-Year Seminar (waived for transfer students with 30 or more credits)

-- Writing Proficiency Requirement (must be completed prior to accumulating 75 credits)
+- Writing Proficiency Exam (must be passed by the completion of 75 credits)

-- Quantitative Reasoning Requirement (EHS 280 satisfies this requirement)
+- Quantitative Reasoning (EHS 280 satisfies this requirement)

 - Diversity Requirement (EHS 260 and EHS 320 satisfy this requirement)

 - Two Natural Science Distribution courses (BIOL 207 and BIOL 208 satisfy this requirement)

 - Two Arts / Humanities Distribution courses